zw199502/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD student in Robotics
+  - course: PhD candidate in Robotics
     institution: Tohoku University advised by Prof. Mitsuhiro Hayashibe
     year: 2020.10-present
   - course: MEng in Control Science and Engineering